gallsy/lifx-skill/README.md

-# PROJECT_NAME skill
+# LIFX-Skill

-This skill does ...

-To get this done we need
-  - This
-  - That
-  - The other thing

-## Current state

-Working features:
- - ...

-Known issues:
- - ...

-TODO:
- - ...
+This is a basic mycroft skill that can control LIFX lights using LifxLAN (https://github.com/mclarkk/lifxlan)

+Usage
+- Turn on the lights / Lights on
+- Turn off the lights / Lights off
+- Dim Lights / Lights down
+- Lights Full / lights up